 Using the wrong ecommerce solution

 There are various options available when deciding which ecommerce solution will work best for you.
 Check out our article “What Is The Best eCommerce Platform?”
 You need to establish what functionality you will require for both your customers and for yourself when it comes to the back-end management area.
 A wrong choice would mean you will be stuck with a platform that is unsuitable for your needs, outdated, and not professional.
 Another thing to consider is if you decide to get your solution put together by a friend or a friend of a friend, the chances are it will not be professionally supported.
 This is a disaster waiting to happen and we have heard so many horror stories.
 Ensure that your e-commerce solution will be able to provide an optimal user experience all the way right through to the checkout.
 This user path is one of the most important aspects of your website so make sure it is right.
+Check out the best card providers for WordPress eCommerce sites.

 Following the guidelines above and also using our FREE ecommerce checklist, you will be in a better position to successfully create an e-commerce website.